 Recreation and Tourism Management faculty are available each semester for academic advisement prior to registration.
-Meeting with a faculty member of your choice can take place during their regular faculty office hours or by appointment.
-The undergraduate and graduate advisors are Mechelle Best, Jose Gonzalez, Joong-won Lee, Nathan Martin, Erika Sung, Veda Ward, Al Wright and Jimmy Xie.
-Additional advising resources for students are available at the Canvas site (RTM Advisement).
-Please contact the department office for access information.
+Students are able to meet with their faculty member of choice during regular faculty office hours or by appointment.
+The undergraduate and graduate advisors are Mechelle Best, José Gonzalez, Joong-won Lee, Nathan Martin, Erika Sung, Veda Ward, Al Wright and Jimmy Xie.
+Additional advising resources for students are available at the department’s Canvas site (RTM Advisement).
+Students should contact the department office for access information.

-Upon completion of the academic advisement session, a student’s “registration hard hold” is lifted and he or she may then participate in the registration process as scheduled by the University.
+Upon completion of the academic advisement session, the registration hold is lifted and the student may then participate in the registration process as scheduled by the University.

 Graduates also choose paths in the outdoors, municipal recreation and nonprofit sectors of the profession.
-These careers include positions as recreation center directors, recreation center specialists, outdoor education specialists, camp directors, nature interpreters, park rangers, aquatic specialists, campus recreational sport directors, play center facilitation/directors, and employee recreation services and sport directors.
+These careers include positions as recreation center directors, recreation coordinators, outdoor education specialists, camp directors, nature interpreters, park rangers, aquatic specialists, campus recreational sport directors, play center facilitators/directors, and employee recreation services and sport directors.

-Finally, graduates find fulfilling careers in professional settings, such as military recreation, correctional recreation, campus student unions, religious youth recreation, therapeutic recreation, fund development, community youth recreation and sport agencies.
+Finally, graduates find fulfilling careers in professional settings, such as military recreation, correctional recreation, campus student unions, religious youth recreation, fund development, community youth recreation and sport agencies.